mvolkmann/blog/src/meteor.md

 1. Open the Chrome DevTools.
 1. Select the "Network" tab.
 1. Click "WS" to filter on WebSockets.
-1. Refresh the browser.
+1. Refresh the browser to get a new WebSocket connection.
 1. Click the WebSocket connection that is displayed.
-1. Click the "Messages" tab to see all the WebSocket messages, updated as new ones are received.
+1. Click the "Messages" tab to see all the WebSocket messages.
+   This list is updated as new ones are received.
 1. Click a message to see its details.

-Each message is an array of JSON objects that have a `msg` property and other properties that may include `collection`, `fields`, `id`, `method`, `methods`, `msg`, and `params`.
+Each message is an array of JSON objects that have a `msg` property and other properties such as `collection`, `fields`, `id`, `method`, `methods`, `msg`, and `params`.
+Typically each message array contains a single object.

 ### Optimistic UI

-Optimistic UI is a feature of Meteor, and also of Apollo GraphQL, that enables a UI to respond to user interactions without waiting for server responses.
+Optimistic UI is a feature of Meteor Methods, and also of Apollo GraphQL, that enables a UI to respond to user interactions without waiting for server responses.
-This is satisfied by the following sequence.
+This is satisfied by the following properties.

 1. The UI is rendered on the client rather than waiting for the server to return HTML or data.
-   This requires predicting the result of operations based on data that has been cached on the client.
+   This requires predicting the result of Method calls based on data that has been cached on the client.

-1. This cached data is in a global cache rather than being associated with specific components, so it is not possible for them to disagree on the state and all affected components can re-render.
+1. The client-side cache (implemented by Minimongo) is a global cache rather than being associated with specific components, so it is not possible for components to disagree on the state.
-   Meteor uses Minimongo for this.
+   All affected components can re-render using the same data.
    When a MongoDB query is executed using a Meteor Method, it is first run against Minimongo on the client and then against MongoDB on the server.

 1. The client subscribes to data using DDP to keep Minimongo on the client in sync with MongoDB on the server.
    Updates are made in real time, not using polling.

-1. When the server returns the actual result of an operation, Meteor verifies that it matches what the client predicted.
+1. When the server returns the actual result of a Method call, Meteor verifies that it matches what the client predicted.
    If they differ, Meteor rolls back all the changes made from that point forward and replays them with the correct results from the server.
-   UI changes triggered by Meteor Method calls are tracked and this supports the ability to rollback.
+   UI changes triggered by Method calls are tracked in order to support the ability to rollback changes.

 All of this functionality is provided by default.
 The only requirement is for the client to use Meteor Methods to request data changes.

-To see this in action, we can modify a Meteor Method to return a different result when run on the client versus the server.
+To see rollback in action, we can modify a Meteor Method to return a different result when run on the client versus the server.
 This is not typical, but it is useful to demonstrate optimistic UI.

 Here is a simplified example from the upcoming Todo app.
 It inserts a document in the "tasks" collection.
-When run on the client it uses the text passed as an argument.
+When run on the client updates Minimongo using the text passed as an argument.
-When run on the server it waits three seconds and then uses the uppercase version of the text.
+When run on the server uses a timeout to wait three seconds and then uses the uppercase version of the text.
 The Method first runs on the client and the UI renders a new task with the entered text.